knno/kengine-archive/docs/0.2/Kengine.Extensions.Tests.md

 ##### **Description**

-Resolve the <code>fixtures</code> of the test.
+Resolves the <code>fixtures</code> of the test.
 It is called inside the [Kengine.Extensions.Tests.Test.test](Kengine.Extensions.Tests?id=kengine.extensions.tests.test.test) function.

 **Throws**: